UniMath/agda-unimath/src/elementary-number-theory/inequality-rational-numbers.lagda.md

       ( fraction-ℚ z)
 ```

-### The partially ordered set of rational numbers given by the standard ordering
+### The partially ordered set of rational numbers ordered by the standard inequality

 ```agda
 ℚ-Preorder : Preorder lzero lzero